What does “cost of living” mean?

 How is cost of living calculated?

 Curious what life might cost in a new city?
-Our Cost-of-Living Calculator may help.
+Our Cost-Of-Living Calculator may help.

 What’s included in cost-of-living estimates?